zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 To initiate a payment from your app you need to call the file you have created in step 1 and open the browser with the Checkout URL you will receive.

+.. warning:: Never send an amount to your server for creating a payment to prevent price changes between the payment and
+             the actual price the customer needs to pay.

 iOS
 ^^^